 How are all of the funds invested in PE actually being used, readers might ask perhaps as a prelude to choosing a potential employer at the PE firm or portfolio company level.
 To begin to answer this question we offer this excellent overview of where the assets under management were invested in 2020.
 (See graphic “Private market assets under management…”) While a bit cryptic, it does begin to peel back the layers on the geography of these investments and their general objective/focus.
 (See source.)

 As far as industries of focus are concerned, as of 2021, the top-ranking industries attracting PE investment included (See source):

 The same source also highlights some of the major PE firms investing in each of these industries, too.

-If this is all beginning to sound complex, frankly, it is.
 That is one of the reasons executives hire the Barrett Group—to gain access to the six-member team of professionals they can leverage to perform detailed research first at a broad industry level and then at a specific company or individual executive level, particularly to gather background on the hiring manager(s) they will encounter during candidate interview processes.
 The Barrett Group maintains subscriptions to multiple state-of-the-art databases that encompass literally hundreds of millions of executives.

 For example, find out why our client Paul Cabellon who landed in 2022 at a PE-backed start-up firm says “I really wish I had known about The Barrett Group in week one of my job search.
 If I ever transition again, Barrett will be a part of that transition.
 Period!”
 [See source.]